 U. S. Government

 This course covers a range of issues of interest to high school teachers of AP, honors, or accelerated classes in American politics and government.
-The morning session focuses on substantive content for classes on American politics, covering Constitution and the Founding period, federalism, civil liberties, civil rights, democracy and capitalism, and interest groups.
-The afternoon session focuses on how to utilize various policy simulations, how to structure classroom debates on various “hot button” political issues, how to prepare your students for the AP exam (including going over the most recent exam), and how to provide hands on exercises involving data searches of various governmental and political Web sites.
+The morning session focuses on substantive content for classes on American politics, covering elections (both congressional and presidential), the media, public opinion, and public policy, with a focus on economic policy making.
+The afternoon session discusses how to utilize various policy simulations, how to structure classroom debates on various “hot button” political issues, how to prepare your students for the AP exam (including going over the most recent exam), and how to provide hands on exercises involving data searches of various governmental and political Web sites.

 David Canon, Ph.D.

 Dr. Canon is a professor in the Department of political science at the University of Wisconsin-Madison.
 He is a recipient of the 2008 Chancellor’s Distinguished Teaching Award and is co-editor of Legislative Studies Quarterly.
 He has authored three scholarly books, including the award-winning "Race, Redistricting, and Representation," and has published in numerous journal articles and book chapters including an introductory American government textbook (in its third edition).
 In the course of his 26 years as an educator, he has taught Introduction of American Politics to more than 10,000 students. email@example.com.

 This course is designed to provide all high school history teachers with fresh directions in American history and pedagogical methods centered on the use of primary sources.
 The morning session consists of a graduate-level seminar dealing with recent scholarship on and contemporary accounts of historical events.
-The 2013 seminar will cover the history of mass communication in America.
 The afternoon session is a practicum that centers on teaching techniques.
 A significant portion of the summer institute will be dedicated towards looking at the new curricular framework, themes, learning objectives, historical skills, and exam style of the reconstructed AP US history class.
 Topics include: integrating primary sources and their analysis into daily assignments, preparing students for the document-based question, structuring the syllabus around select historical themes, and improving students’ skills in research and writing.